Lusatian Mountains

 The Lusatian Mountains (Lužické hory; Lausitzer Gebirge; Góry Łużyckie) are a mountain range of the Western Sudetes on the southeastern border of Germany with the Czech Republic.
 They are a continuation of the Ore Mountains range west of the Elbe valley.
 The mountains of the northern, German, part are called the Zittau Mountains.

 Geography

 The range is among the westernmost extensions of the Sudetes, which stretch along the border between the historic region of Silesia in the north, and Bohemia and Moravia in the south up to the Moravian Gate in the east, where they join the Carpathian Mountains.
-The northwestern foothills of the Lusatian Mountains are called the Lusatian Highlands; in the southwest the range borders on the České Středohoří mountains.
+The northwestern foothills of the Lusatian Mountains are called the Lusatian Highlands; in the southwest the range borders on the Central Bohemian Uplands.

 The range is largely made up of sandstone sedimentary rocks leaning on a Precambrian crystalline basement.
 The northern ridge is marked by the Lusatian Fault, a geological disturbance zone separating the Bohemian sandstones from the Lusatian granodiorite.
 During the Tertiary volcanic magma streams broke through the sandstone layer and solidified into basalt and phonolite.
 Several sandstone contact areas were also hardened to columns and distinct rock formations.